andreasWallner/recipe-markdown/README.md

 - author (writer of the recipe)
 - source (original source of the recipe)

 Metadata is written with a leading '!', followed by the type of metadata, a colon and the value.
+After the first metadata line, all lines that can not be interpreted as anything else will also be considered metadata.
+A '!' also has to be used to mark the begin of a new recipe (since the metadata has to be at the beginning of the recipe, the first metadata line is sufficient for this)

 Then the recipe itself follows.